bcgov/name-examination/DEVELOPER.md

 Some folders to highlight:

 - `examine/recipe/` - this folder contains components for the _recipe area_ of the Examine page.
-The recipe area is the place where all the conflicts can be browsed, and where the user can select conflicts for their decision.
+The recipe area is the place where all the conflicts, conditions, trademarks, and history can be browsed.
+It's also where the user can select conflicts for their decision.
-- `examine/request_info/` - this folder contains components for the _request info_ section of the Examine page, which are the 5 cells that contain information about the NR currently being examined.
+- `examine/request_info/` - this folder contains components for the _request info_ section of the Examine page, which are the 5 cells near the top of the Examine page that contain information about the NR currently being examined.

 If a component is generic enough that it can be used anywhere in the application (e.g. a button), then it can go directly under the `components` folder.